+After computing these weighted number counts, we treated the median value of the distribution as the estimate of the overdensity or underdensity.
+To estimate an uncertainty in this quantity, we utilized the photometric redshift uncertainties present in the underlying catalogs.
+We produced 1000 copies of the original line-of-sight catalog, with redshifts for each object randomly sampled from that object's photo-z PDF.
+We computed weighted number counts for each of the resultant catalog and treated the fractional width of the resultant distribution as the fractional uncertainty in our measurement of the median.

-When computing weighted number counts in the Millennium Simulation, we use the same limits described above.
-We use the semi-analytic galaxy catalogs of \cite{sa_catalogs}, which were shown in \cite{rusu_0435} to provide the best results for this analysis.
+When computing weighted number counts in the Millennium simulation, we used the same limits described above.
+We used the semi-analytic galaxy catalogs of \cite{sa_catalogs}, which were shown in \cite{rusu_0435} to provide the best results for this analysis.

-To match summary statistics, we select lines of sight from the Millennium Simulation that are similar in density to the lens lines of sight based on the value of the summary statistics.
-The values of $\kappa$ for each line of sight are drawn from the maps produced in \cite{hilbert_ms}, which cover the simulation in a grid with spacing between points $\approx 3.5"$.
-The contribution from a given line of sight is weighted by a multi-dimensional Gaussian centered on the distribution medians with widths set by the uncertainties discussed above.
+To match summary statistics, we selected lines of sight from the Millennium simulation that were similar in density to the lens lines of sight based on the value of the summary statistics.
+The values of $\kappa_{\rm{ext}}$ for each line of sight were drawn from the maps produced in \cite{hilbert_ms}, which cover the simulation in a grid with spacing between points $\approx 3.5^{\prime\prime}$.
+The contribution from a given line of sight was weighted by a multidimensional Gaussian centered on the distribution medians with widths set by the uncertainties discussed above.